latte-soft/datamodelpatch/README.md

 # DataModelPatch

-Matching decompilation of the Roblox Player's distribution of DataModelPatch.rbxm (Release v628), including the universal `LuaApp`
+Accurate decompilation of the Roblox Player's distribution of DataModelPatch.rbxm (Release v628), including the universal `LuaApp`

 > [!WARNING]
 > This is a WIP decompilation; it is not quite yet ready for re-compilation.